Bohemian Rhapsody is a great reminder of Freddie Mercury and Queen’s music. As a bio-pic, though, it comes across as rather too gay obsessive.

 Bohemian Rhapsody Synopsis

-Farrokh Bulsara, stage name Freddie Mercury, is remembered for many starkly different things.
-Legendary rocker, talented musician, flamboyant performer.
-Closet homosexual and one of the most famous and beloved artistes to die of AIDS in the 90s too.
-This two-hour biopic follows Mercury’s incredible career from an unknown British Parsi baggage handler to an icon of modern music.
-Culminating with Queen’s jubilant Live Aid performance at Wembley Stadium in 1985.
+Farrokh Bulsara, stage name Freddie Mercury, is remembered for many different things.
+He’s a legendary rocker, a talented musician, a flamboyant performer.
+He’s also a closet homosexual and one of the most famous and beloved artistes to die of AIDS in the 90s.
+This two-hour biopic follows Freddie’s incredible career from an unknown British Parsi baggage handler to an icon of modern music.
+It culminates with Queen’s jubilant Live Aid performance at Wembley Stadium in 1985.
+A performance today still considered one of the greatest ever.

 There’s also, expectedly, the other end of the spectrum.
 Those who still go, “yeah, good singer, but he’s gay and died of AIDS, you know.”
 As if that had any correlation with Freddie’s music.